QS-Cube/ED2/docs/index.md

 ## Citation

-A dedicated CPC manuscript describing ED2 is in preparation.
+A dedicated journal manuscript describing ED2 is in preparation.

 Until an official DOI is available, please cite ED2 using a **release tag or commit hash**:

 > ED2 (QS³-ED2), QS-Cube/ED2, GitHub repository, commit `<hash>`.

-A `CITATION.cff` file will be provided in the repository to facilitate automated citation.
+A `CITATION.cff` file is provided in the repository to facilitate automated citation.

 ---